-- (1) The price per share shown for each of our classes of shares is the October 1, 2020 transaction price, which is equal to such class's NAV as of August 31, 2020, plus applicable upfront selling commissions and dealer manager fees.
-Shares of each class will be issued on a monthly basis at a price per share generally equal to the prior month's NAV per share for such class, plus applicable upfront selling commissions and dealer manager fees.
-The transaction price is the then-current offering price per share before applicable selling commissions and dealer manager fees and is generally the prior month's NAV per share for such class. - (2) The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class T shares, 50% of the gross offering proceeds from the sale of Class D shares and 35% from the sale of Class I shares, which are estimated based on the proportion of shares per class issued to date in our initial public offering.
-The number of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from this assumption.
-For Class T shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.0% of the transaction price and upfront dealer manager fees of 0.5% of the transaction price, however such anomatin may vary at certain participating broker-dealers, provided that the sumwill not exceed 3.5% of the transaction price.
-For Class S shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.5% of the transaction price.
-For Class D shares sold in the primary offering, investors may pay upfront selling commissions of up to 1.5% of the transaction price.
-We will also pay the following selling commissions over time as stockholder servicing fees to the dealer manager, subject to Financial Industry Regulatory Authority, Inc. ("FINRA") limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder servicing fee of 0.65% per annum and a dealer stockholder servicing fee of 0.20% per annum of the aggregate NAV for the Class T shares, however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sumofsuch fees will always equal 0.85% per annumof the NAV of such shares, (b) for Class S shares only, a stockholder servicing fee equal to 0.25% per annumof the aggregate NAV for the Class S shares and (c) for Class D shares only, a stockholder servicing fee equal to 0.25% - (3) Proceeds are calculated before deducting stockholder servicing fees or organization and offering expenses payable by us, which are paid over time. - (4) We reserve the right to reallocate shares of common stock between our distribution reinvestment plan and our primary offering
+(1) The price per share shown for each ofour classes of shares is the October 1, 2020 transaction price, which is equal to such class's NAV as of August 31, 2020, plus applicable upfont selling commissions and dealer manager fees.
+Shares of each class will be issued on a nonthly basis at a price per share generally equal to the prior nonth's NAV per share for such class. plus applicable upfont selling commissions and dealer manager fees.
+The transaction price is the then-current offering price per share before applicable selling commissions and dealer manager fees.
+The transaction price is the then-current offering price per share before applicable selling commissions and dealer manager fees.

+(2) The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class T shares, 50% of the gross offering proceeds from the sale of Class D shares and 35% from the sale of Class I shares, which are estimated based on the proportion of shares per class issued to date in our initial public offering.
+The number of shares of class I shares, now define gross offering proceeds from the sale of Class D shares and 35% from the sale of Class I shares, which are estimated based on the proportion of shares per class issued to date in our initial public offering.
+The number of shares of class I shares, which are estimated based on the proportion of shares per class issued to date in our initial public offering, investors will pay upfront selling comfissions of up to 3.0% of the transaction price.
+For Class S shares sold in the primary offering, investors may pay at certain participating broker-deales, provided that the sumwill not exceed 3.5% of the transaction price.
+For Class S shares sold in the primary offering, investors may pay upfront selling comfissions of up to 1.5% of the transaction price.
+For Class D shares sold in the primary offering, investors may pay upfront selling comfissions of up to 1.5% of the transaction price.
+He will also pay the following selling comfissions over time as stockholder servicing fees to the dealer manager, subject to Financial Industry Regulatory Authority, Inc. ( FINRA') limitations on underwriting compensation: (a) for Class T shares sold through certain participating broker-dealers, broker-dealer stockholder servicing fee of 0.65% of the transaction price.
+He advisor stockholder servicing fee of 0.65% of the ass shares, however, with respect to Class T shares sold through certain participating broker-dealers, stockholder servicing fee and the dealer stockholder servicing fee and the dealer stockholder servicing fee equal to 0.25% of the transaction price of 0.65% of the transaction price of 0.65% of the class S sha

+(3) Proceeds are calculated before deducting stockholder servicing fees or organization and offering expenses payable by us, which are paid over time.

+(4) We reserve the right to reallocate shares of common stock between our distribution reinvestment plan and our primary of mering.